HenrikSchumacher/CoBarSLink/README.md

 and then rerun the _Mathematica_ package again.

-If that does not work, then contact me via email.
+If that does not work, then please contact me via email.
 I am happy to help.

 The library might compile also with other platforms, provided the correct compiler flags are given.
 These can be edited in the file Source/BuildSettings.m.
 It's some time since I ran this build system under Linux or Windows.
 So please contact me if you are interested and need support.